-Since 2005, the Australian Government has supported the rollout of Low Aromatic Fuel (LAF) in place of regular unleaded petrol.
+Volatile substance use is an issue across urban, regional and remote areas of Australia and is not limited to Indigenous Australians.
+To address petrol sniffing as one subset of volatile substance use in regional and remote parts of Australia, since 2005, the Australian Government has supported the rollout of Low Aromatic Fuel (LAF) in place of regular unleaded petrol.
 Several studies show the subsidised introduction of LAF has been highly effective in reducing rates of petrol sniffing.

-d’Abbs and others (2017) examined the impact of LAF in remote Australia.
+d’Abbs et al. (2017) examined the impact of LAF in remote Australia.
 LAF is used in place of regular unleaded petrol in motor vehicles and other small engines with the aim of reducing petrol sniffing in regional and remote communities across parts of the Northern Territory, Queensland, South Australia and Western Australia (d’Abbs et al. 2017).
 The study showed broad success in reducing petrol sniffing across the 41 Indigenous communities surveyed.
 Estimated petrol sniffing prevalence rates showed that between 2011–12 and 2013–14 the total number of people sniffing petrol declined by around one-third and the median petrol sniffing prevalence rate was lower in communities with LAF than in communities without LAF.
 For communities with data available over a longer period, the median rate of petrol sniffing fell by 96%.
-The study also suggested that while the fall in petrol sniffing may have been offset by increased use of cannabis and other drugs, the increase use of cannabis commenced before the introduction of LAF (d’Abbs et al. 2017).
+The study also suggested that while the fall in petrol sniffing may have been offset by increased use of cannabis and other drugs, the increase use of cannabis began before the introduction of LAF (d’Abbs et al. 2017).

 Further longitudinal research in this series conducted in 2017–2018 examined the continuing impact of LAF as a deterrent to petrol sniffing in Australian communities.
 Findings were based on fieldwork conducted in 25 communities.
 Comparable data from four previous surveys is available in 11 of the 25 communities included in the study.
 In these 11 communities, from 2006 to 2018 the total estimated numbers of people currently sniffing petrol dropped from 453 to 22, a decline of 95.2%.
 In 22 of the 25 communities, comparison can be made between petrol sniffing prevalence in 2013–14 and 2017–18.
 Across the period, total numbers in these 22 communities fell from 227 to 109, a decrease of 52% (d'Abbs & Shaw 2016; University of Queensland 2019).

-A cross-sectional survey of Indigenous youth aged 16–29 years in 2011–13 found that just over 35% had used an illicit substance in the last year.
+A cross-sectional survey of Indigenous youth aged 16–29 in 2011–13 found that just over 35% had used an illicit substance in the last year.
 Cannabis was the most frequently used, with around 30% of respondents having used this drug in the previous 12 months.
 Weekly or more frequent use of cannabis was reported by 18% of participants in urban areas, 22% in regional and 14% in remote areas (the remote sample was small and results should be interpreted with caution).
 Around 11% reported using ecstasy in the last year, followed by amphetamines (9%) and cocaine (4%).
 The injection of drugs was reported by 3% of respondents, most commonly methamphetamine (37%), heroin (36%) and methadone (26%) (Ward et al. 2014).